-This process could be streamlined with an analysis group, using the Virtuoso layout integration script commands in the analysis group setup script to import the geometry.
-The geometry parameters could be set using the analysis group’s setup variables, which are then given as inputs to itkdbgetgeometry to obtain the device geometry for those parameters.
+This process could be streamlined with an analysis group (FD-IDE, FDTD, MODE, etc.) and model (FE-IDE, CHARGE, etc.), using the Virtuoso layout integration script commands in the analysis group/ model setup script to import the geometry.
+The geometry parameters could be set using the analysis group/ model’s setup variables, which are then given as inputs to itkdbgetgeometry to obtain the device geometry for those parameters.
 The device geometry can then be applied to the Layer Builder object.
 This is how the Layout Geometry Wizards described previously automatically configure the integration.
 The example below illustrates how to use a script instead of the wizards in the setup.

 The example file provides Lumerical scripts for setting up the layout integration in FDTD.
-These scripts demonstrate how the Virtuoso layout integration script commands can be used to import the Virtuoso element layout to Lumerical FDTD/MODE.
+These scripts demonstrate how the Virtuoso layout integration script commands can be used to import the Virtuoso element layout to Lumerical multiphysics solvers.

-To use these files to import an element layout from the gopdk library:
+To use these files to import an element layout from the lumfoundry library:

 - Set up your environment by following the instructions in the “Environment Setup” section.